 Another option in the Mission District is something billed as “a chocolate talk and tasting” which is offered at Charles Chocolates.
 They also offer a lovely sounding “afternoon tea” experience on Sundays, and you can click here for details on either/both of those.

-We enjoyed the TCHO chocolate factory tour a while back when the facility was located in San Francisco at Pier 17 (we wrote about our TCHO chocolate factory tour here), but TCHO has since moved its operation to West Berkeley, and is not currently offering factory tours.
-(You can click here for the latest details.)
-In San Francisco, you can find a TCHO retail sales kiosk in the Westfield Centre.
+We enjoyed the TCHO chocolate factory tour a while back when the facility was located in San Francisco at Pier 17 (we wrote about the tour here), but TCHO has since moved its operation to West Berkeley, where they no longer offer tours.

 Other San Francisco Chocolate Tours and Tastings